Visual Snow History

 First Clinical Mention of Visual Snow

-Visual snow/static was first reported in the Transactions of the American Ophthalmological Society in 1944.
+Visual snow/static was first discovered and reported in the Transactions of the American Ophthalmological Society in 1944.
 Frank D. Carroll published descriptions of 6 patients experiencing visual disturbances induced by digitalis, a medication for heart ailments.
 These included “snowy vision, flashing and flickering lights, flowerlike figures, green and yellow vision, and colored floaters”.
 All 6 patients underwent ophthalmic (eye) examinations, and findings were negative.
 Carroll surmised that digitalis impaired the central nervous system, stimulating the cerebrum to cause visual disturbances.

 Today, there are various types of physicians and specialists equipped to address VSS, including neuro-ophthalmologists, neurologists, ophthalmologists, neuro-optometrists, and vision therapists who are trained in the management/treatment of VSS symptoms.
 But previously, VSS struggled to gain clinical acceptance.